-All parties who have made a substantive contribution to the article should be listed as authors.
-In multiple-authored works, the journal understands that the author list provided is ranked in descending order of relative contribution to the content of those involved.
-When applicable, at submission stage, there will be the option to indicate whether there is more than one principal, first author and/or the roles that each author was responsible for.
-This will be indicated in a footnote in the final published version of the work.
+Multiple authorship.
+In multiple-authored works, the journal understands that the author list provided during the submission process is ranked in descending order of relative contribution to the content of those involved.
+The journal's OJS metadata framework provides the option to indicate whether there is more than one principal, first author and the roles that each author was responsible for; if requested, this information will be indicated in a footnote in the final, published version of the work.

+Funding.
 ES Review requires all authors to acknowledge the financial support received for their research.
-They must provide the details (funding agency and grant number) not in their submitted manuscript, but as part of the metadata, on Step 3 of the Submission process (see 5.2.3 below).
-The funding agency should be written out in full, followed by the grant number: 'This work was supported by the [Funding agency], Grant No. [xxx]'.
-If approved for publication, this acknowledgement must be included in the author's/s' final version under a separate heading entitled ‘Funding’, placed at the end of the article (or directly after ‘Acknowledgements’) and prior to ‘References'.
+This must be done, not in their submitted manuscript, but as part of the OJS metadata during the online Submission process.
+If approved for publication, the information will be included in the final, published version under a separate heading entitled ‘Funding,’ placed prior to ‘References.’

-- Degree of originality and interest concerning subject matter, method, conclusions.
+- Interest concerning subject matter, method, conclusions.

 - Knowledge of previous scholarship with reference to the topic under discussion.